gudrutis/esc18/vectorization/pi.markdown

 In this exercises you will vectorize the computation of pi using the arc integral

-1. start from the code used in the OpenMP course or from http://goo.gl/zI3WqS or use the code below
+1. start from http://goo.gl/zI3WqS or use the code below

         #include <limits>
         #include <algorithm>
         #include <type_traits>
         #include <cstring>
         #include <x86intrin.h>

         template<typename Float>
         float pi(int num_steps) {
           if(num_steps <=0) __builtin_unreachable();